 Even if you have perfect vision, all contact lenses, including colored contacts, require a prescription and proper fitting by an optometrist.

-Contact us at Chandler Walmart Vision Center and make an appointment with Dr. Jason Bailey to get properly examined for a contact lens prescription.
+Contact us at Dr. Jason Bailey and make an appointment with Dr. Jason Bailey to get properly examined for a contact lens prescription.

 The Dos and Don'ts of Colored Contact Lenses